chloebanksweb/chloebanks.co.uk/content/posts/2019-my-year-in-books.md

 I also read some fabulous non-fiction, including WHEN YOU ARE ENGULFED IN FLAMES  by my favourite essayist, David Sedaris, SOME KIDS I TAUGHT AND WHAT THEY TAUGHT ME by Kate Clanchy ,and the heartbreaking, must-read memoir of a dying doctor, WHEN BREATH BECOMES AIR by Paul Kalanathi.
 All brilliant.

 On to the novels.
-In chronological order (bearing in mind I choose carefully, but then am very easily pleased and a high-marker when it comes to books!):
+In chronological order:

  1. BLAME - Jeff Abbot
  2. THE GARDEN OF SMALL BEGINNINGS - Abbi Waxman
  3. EDITH'S DIARY - Patricia Highsmith
  4. APPLE AND RAIN - Sarah Crossan
  5. SEE WHAT I HAVE DONE  - Sarah Schmidt
  6. OUR ENDLESS NUMBERED DAYS  - Claire Fuller
  7. THE MYSTERY OF THE THREE QUARTERS - Sophie Hannah
  8. KIM - Rudyard Kipling
  9. THE WATER CURE - Sophie Mackintosh
 10. COMING FROM BEHIND  - Howard Jacobson